 Scroll Down for the Easy Tapas Recipes ⬇

 What I’m sharing with you guys today is my favorite way to entertain.
-A few simple Spanish tapas dishes, some good wine and a handful of great friends.
-If the weather is great and we can sit outside, that’s even better!
+Simple Spanish tapas dishes, some good wine, and a handful of great friends.

 Spanish tapas dishes are perfect for easy entertaining.
 Everyone can have just enough of everything to enjoy throughout the evening without the need for a big sit-down meal.
 When I entertain, I don’t want to be stuck in the kitchen; I want to be laughing and enjoying the time with my guests.

 I typically throw together two to three dishes that couldn’t be simpler (no, really): Gambas al Ajillo (Shrimp with Garlic), Patatas Bravas (Fried Potatoes with Tomato Sauce or Aioli) and depending on the weather, Gazpacho (Spanish cold tomato soup).
 All have minimal ingredients, come together quickly and are still delicious at room temperature.